Associate Teaching Professor of Linguistics at UC San Diego

 - Be open-minded as a habit

-- Your students should never doubt that you’re going to be there for them
+- Your students should never doubt that you’re going to be there for them, no matter what

-- You may find out things about your students’ personal, private lives, so it’s important to present yourself as non-judgemental so they know they’ll still be valued
+- You may find out things about your students’ personal, private lives, so it’s important to present yourself as non-judgmental so they know they’ll still be valued

 - “Thank you for trusting me with this, but it doesn’t change how I value you as a student”